leeonora/leeonora.github.io/index.markdown

 If there was any doubt about the effect of COVID-19, the relation between positive tests and crime numbers is outlined in the figure below.

-Plot test:

 {% include bokeh-plot.html %}

+Here, the left y-axis shows the percentage of positive tests in a given week (green curve) and the right shows the weekly crime count (i.e. the sum of crimes in a given week).
+As expected, most crimes show a decreasing rate during the peak years of the pandemic, with prostitution serving as a notable example; given widespread public concern regarding physical contact during this period, it is unsurprising that this particular offense experienced a significant decrease in occurences.
+Another crime that stands out is burglary

 ---

 ## Most Affected Crimes

 There is a clear connection between the outbreak of COVID-19, and the change in crime levels in SF.
-However, some crimes were significantly more affected than others, as seen below:
+However, some crimes were significantly more affected than others, as seen in the figure below.

 ---